A list may be quarantined upon import or after a marketing email send if any of the following conditions are met:

 - The list directly contributes to a high hard bounce rate (15% or higher) on multiple emails sent through HubSpot.
 For reference, a hard bounce rate of 1% is typically considered normal in the email industry.

 - The list contains emails with a known history of high hard bounce rates based on HubSpot's historical email data.
 These emails are also referred to as global bounces.

 - Contacts were added through suspicious form activity.
 This scenario is most likely caused by a third-party with the intent of spamming the recipients' inboxes.

-Once the contacts on a list have been quarantined, you will not be able to send marketing emails, including automated workflow emails, to those contacts.
-If those quarantined contacts are also present in other lists, they will be dropped when sending to those lists.
-Contacts on quarantined lists who have opened or clicked one of your emails, or have opted in via a signup form will be exempt from the quarantine; you can continue sending to these eligible contacts.
+After contacts on a list have been quarantined, you won't be able to send marketing emails, including automated workflow emails, to those contacts.
+If those quarantined contacts are also present in other lists, they'll be dropped when sending to those lists.

 What should I do next?

 To remove individual contacts from a quarantined list:

 - Send them a one-to-one sales email from a connected inbox.
 If the one-to-one sales email receives a reply, the contact will be removed from the quarantined list.

 - Enable CAPTCHA to verify that new form submissions are valid.

 - Enable double opt-in to verify all new form submission as valid.
 This is a best practice for optimal email deliverability results.